Newsletter

 Quality is King

 As we make our way through the first quarter of 2018, we can look back and say one thing for sure, the last year has been a year that we won’t soon forget!
 This newsletter highlights values over the last two decades and identifies interesting trends for premium vineyards and prime areas throughout Napa and Sonoma Counties.
-First and foremost, quality is king.
+First and foremost, quality is king in wine country.
 Whether it is Napa Valley Cabernet Sauvignon or Sonoma Coast Pinot Noir, quality is the undisputed driver of prices.
 Like many things these days, the value cycle continues marching forward.
 Natural events, stock market, politics… it’s been one big blur.
 Fortunately for us, wine country is an excellent place to watch it play out.

 Let’s keep things positive by pointing out that 99.8% of area vineyards were not impacted by the wildfires of October 2017.
 That said, our thoughts and prayers go out to all of those who were not so lucky.
 There is more positive news.
 Grape prices in Napa and Sonoma Counties have increased.
 The annual grape crush report notes an increase in wine grape prices by 11% in Napa County and 8.2% in Sonoma County in 2017.
 Grape prices provide a solid foundation for vineyard values.